ThusharaN/SciBot/readme.md

 flask run
 ```

-A demo featuring the Custom UI is shown for your convenience.
+A demo featuring the Custom UI: